AI4Finance-Foundation/FinRL-Meta/README.md

 A demonstration notebook for plug-and-play with ElegantRL, Stable-baselines3 and RLlib: [NeoFinRL: Plug-and-Play with DRL libraries](https://colab.research.google.com/drive/1zd10aPKT7fE9lr3G2hozT-SeRRYRU2rg?usp=sharing)

-## Training-Validation-Testing
+## Training-Testing-Trading
-We employ a training-validation-testing pipeline.
+We employ a training-testing-trading pipeline.
 The DRL agent first learns from the training environment and is then validated in the validation environment for further adjustment.
-Finally, the validated agent will be evaluated in paper trading or live trading markets.
+Then the validated agent is tested in historical datasets.
+Finally, the tested agent will be deployed in paper trading or live trading markets.
 First, this pipeline solves the information leakage problem because the trading data are never leaked when adjusting agents.
 Second, a unified pipeline allows fair comparisons among different algorithms and strategies.